syncfusion-content/winui-docs/winui/Cartesian-Charts/Scatter.md

 ---
 layout: post
-title: Scatter Chart in WinUI Cartesian Chart control | Syncfusion
+title: Scatter Chart in WinUI Chart control | Syncfusion
-description: Learn here all about the scatter chart and its features in Syncfusion WinUI Cartesian Chart (SfCartesianChart) control.
+description: Learn here all about the scatter chart and its features in Syncfusion WinUI Chart (SfCartesianChart) control.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Scatter Chart in WinUI Cartesian Charts (SfCartesianChart)
+# Scatter Chart in WinUI Charts (SfCartesianChart)

 The scatter chart is similar to bubble chart, where each data point being represented by a circle with equal size.